apache/hudi/website/docs/configurations.md

 ---

+> #### hoodie.datasource.read.file.index.listing.mode.override
+> Overrides Hudi's file-index implementation's file listing mode: when set to 'eager', file-index will list all partition paths and corresponding file slices w/in them eagerly, during initialization, prior to partition-pruning kicking in, meaning that all partitions will be listed including ones that might be  subsequently pruned out; when set to 'lazy', partitions and file-slices w/in them will be listed lazily (ie when they actually accessed, instead of when file-index is initialized) allowing partition pruning to occur before that, only listing partitions that has already been pruned.
+Please note that, this config is provided purely to allow to fallback to behavior existing prior to 0.13.0 release, and will be deprecated soon after.<br></br>
+> **Default Value**: lazy (Optional)<br></br>
+> `Config Param: FILE_INDEX_LISTING_MODE_OVERRIDE`<br></br>
+> `Since Version: 0.13.0`<br></br>

+---

 > #### hoodie.datasource.read.begin.instanttime
 > Instant time to start incrementally pulling data from.
 The instanttime here need not necessarily correspond to an instant on the timeline.
 New data written with an instant_time > BEGIN_INSTANTTIME are fetched out.
 For e.g: ‘20170901080000’ will get all new data written after Sep 1, 2017 08:00AM.<br></br>
 > **Default Value**: N/A (Required)<br></br>
 > `Config Param: BEGIN_INSTANTTIME`<br></br>

+---

+> #### hoodie.datasource.read.file.index.listing.partition-path-prefix.analysis.enabled
+> Controls whether partition-path prefix analysis is enabled w/in the file-index, allowing to avoid necessity to recursively list deep folder structures of partitioned tables w/ multiple partition columns, by carefully analyzing provided partition-column predicates and deducing corresponding partition-path prefix from  them (if possible).<br></br>
+> **Default Value**: true (Optional)<br></br>
+> `Config Param: FILE_INDEX_LISTING_PARTITION_PATH_PREFIX_ANALYSIS_ENABLED`<br></br>
+> `Since Version: 0.13.0`<br></br>

 ---